EdwinWenink/archive_fever/content/posts/48-vim_fast_creating_and_linking_notes.md

 I just love it.
 Irregardless of whether I will use timestamps in my filenames, this will greatly speed up interlinking notes in my Zettelkasten.

 EDIT 09/02/2021: a previous version of the post did not escape the `+` regex modifier, which is necessary in the vim regex dialect.
 As a result, the timestamp was not correctly removed in the created link descriptions.
 The screencast below uses the old incorrect version.

+EDIT 22/09/2022: I updated the regular expression and additionally remove underscores from file paths.
+The behavior of the regex is as follows: `20210340-note.md` becomes `[note]( 20210340-note.md )`; `note.md` becomes `[note]( note.md )` and `index_notes.md` becomes `[index notes]( index_notes.md )`.

 ## Screencast